 Statute of Limitations for Crimes in Iowa

-In the State of Iowa, the statutes of limitations list the time period within which the State must commence a criminal case against the person accused of the crime.
-If the State attempts to bring charges after the applicable time period has expired, then the person charged can file a motion to have the case dismissed.
+In the State of Iowa, the statutes of limitations list the period within which the State must commence a criminal case against the person accused of the crime.
+If the State attempts to bring charges after the applicable period has expired, then the person charged can file a motion to have the case dismissed.
 In Iowa, some of the most serious crimes, such as murder, have no statute of limitations.

 In these cases, the defense will file a motion to dismiss the case due to the expiration of the statute of limitations in Iowa Code section 802.3 under Iowa Rule of Criminal Procedure 2.11(6)(a).
 The prosecutor for the State of Iowa bears the burden of proof of demonstrating the charges are timely brought.